My Top Long For 2017: Cemtrex

 CETX is an absolute growth horse and is able to be one because of an aggressive strategy to pursue growth through acquisitions.
 In the last twelve months, Cemtrex has bought two separate businesses: AIS and Periscope GmbH (not to be confused with the live-streaming video app Periscope), both of which are accretive to shareholders.
 These are uniquely financed acquisitions, split between cash, stock, and debt raises on each transaction, which shows that management is conscious of not overleveraging the balance sheet and increasing the risk of a credit event.
 The company only focuses on presently accretive acquisitions, which is quite encouraging.

-The company operates in two segments: Electronics Manufacturing Services (NYSE:EMS) and Industrial Products & Services (NYSEARCA:IPS).
+The company operates in two segments: Electronics Manufacturing Services (EMS) and Industrial Products & Services (IPS).
 Per the company, EMS, "provides end to end electronic manufacturing services, which includes product design and sustaining engineering services, printed circuit board assembly and production, cabling and wire harnessing, systems integration, comprehensive testing services and completely assembled electronic products."
 Next, IPS focuses on air filtration and monitoring systems, as well as the construction and maintenance of plant equipment.
 Both segments operate on a global scale, which is quite unique for a company this small.
 Below are the general themes of the business and how Cemtrex is looking to capitalize on them:

 - Emerging markets continue to experience industrial growth; specifically, looking to India and China